 Gone are the days that people would eat only to fill their stomachs.
-This is especially true nowadays when we have the kind of variety in culinary concoctions and junk food available to us in surplus.
-Today we have the luxury of storing a lot more food than what we would need for just a day or two, thanks to freezers and refrigerators and family size packs of just about everything.
+This is especially true nowadays when we have the varieties in culinary concoctions and junk food available to us.
+Today we have the luxury of storing food than what we would need for just a day or two.
+All thanks to freezers, refrigerators and family size packs of just about everything.
 Eating is no longer just a response to hunger.

 First off, let’s define emotional eating.
-Emotional eating is usually the consumption of a large quantity of food (usually junk food or “comfort” food) in response to feelings instead of hunger.
+Emotional eating is usually the excess consumption of food (usually junk food) in response to feelings instead of hunger.
 Research suggests that almost 75% of overeating is due to emotional eating.
 Needless to say, this can be a real problem for those who are overweight or are trying to lose weight.

-Often, we resort to food in response to emotional problems because we have learned that food and eating can be comforting, particularly in the moment.
+Often, we resort to food in response to problems as we think the food is comforting, particularly at the moment.
 This can be habit forming and prevent us from learning to appropriately deal with our problems and resolve them effectively.
-People turn to food when experiencing so many different issues such as depression, anxiety, loneliness, stress, frustration, interpersonal problems, even boredom.
+People turn to food when experiencing so many different issues such as depression, loneliness, stress, frustration, interpersonal problems, even boredom.
 This can lead to undesired weight gain.

-When we identify the triggers to our emotional eating, we can try to manage and resolve them in more appropriate ways rather than eating and gaining weight.
+When we identify the triggers to our emotional eating, we can try to manage and resolve in more appropriate ways.

 What Are Your Eating Triggers?

 There are five main types of situations or emotions that cause us to eat:

 - We eat as an emotional response to cope with negative feelings like depression or anxiety.

 - We eat more in the company.
 Sometimes our friends, hosts, or relatives can urge us to eat more and enjoy the food.
 But often, we just lose track of how much we are eating because we are engaged with others or arguing.